GEM-benchmark/NL-Augmenter/transformations/butter_fingers_perturbation_for_IL/README.md

-# Butter Fingers Perturbation 🦎  + ⌨️ → 🐍
+# Butter Fingers Perturbation For Indian Languages 🦎  + ⌨️ → 🦚
 This perturbation adds noise to all types of text sources (sentence, paragraph, etc.) proportional to noise erupting from keyboard typos making common spelling errors.

-Author name: Kaustubh Dhole
+The existing implementation for english () has been expanded to Bangla, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, and Telugu.

-Author email: __
+#### Author (1)
+- Name: KV Aditya Srivatsa
+- Email: k.v.aditya@research.iiit.ac.in
+- Affiliation: Language Technologies Research Center, Kohli Center on Intelligent Systems, International Institute of Information Technology, Hyderabad

-Author Affiliation: __
+#### Author (2)
+- Name: Mukund Choudhary
+- Email: mukund.choudhary@research.iiit.ac.in
+- Affiliation: Brain, Cognition, and Computation Lab, International Institute of Information Technology, Hyderabad

 ## What type of a transformation is this?
 This transformation acts like a perturbation to test robustness.
 Few letters picked at random are replaced with letters